Twin Perspectives

 Where To Stay in Rye, East Sussex

-Before we get onto the subject of things to do in Rye, it might be useful to begin with an idea of the sort of accommodation on offer.
+As an aside to what to do in Rye, it might be useful to also give you an idea of what accommodation is on offer.

 Self-Catered Accommodation

-While Rye might be known for its historic inns and half-timbered hotels, there is no shortage of self-catered accommodation on offer.
+While Rye might be known for its historic inns and half-timbered hotels, there is no shortage of self-catered accommodation on offer (and not just in the form of a cosy cottage).
 From wind-beaten writer’s studios hunkered down on nearby Dungeness, to architecturally award-winning homes such as the ‘Pobble’, accommodation in Rye is eclectic and diverse.

 Things to do in Rye, Sussex